High School Programs

-When hired, employment is guaranteed from September-June of your senior year, with the possibility of an extension through August 31st.
+When hired, employment is guaranteed from September-June of your senior year, with the possibility of an extension through late August.
 Your temporary, part-time employment category requires a Monday-Friday duty schedule of no more than 32 hours and no less than 20 hours per week.

 You'll enhance your educational requirements with on-the-job training and continued participation in work experience at school during your senior year.

 As a High School Work Study Program or Model Shop student you will earn a wage consistent with a GGD 01/01 job classification.